 In short, given Amy’s experience, there are few civil matters that would be unfamiliar territory.

-By choice, Amy excludes worker’s compensation claims and family law disputes from Resolution’s focus.
+Amy excludes worker’s compensation claims and family law disputes from Resolution’s focus.